mblayman/mattlayman.com/content/understand-django/2020-05-05-user-interaction-forms.md

 between HTML forms
 and Python classes and data types.
 When presenting a form
-to a user in view,
+to a user via a view,
 the form system is able
 to display the proper HTML form tags and structure.